otammato/Prometheus_Grafana_Kubernetes_EKS_Monitoring/README.md

 > <br>
 > <img width="584" alt="Screenshot 2023-05-28 at 18 30 32" src="https://github.com/otammato/Prometheus_Grafana_Kubernetes_EKS_Monitoring/assets/104728608/9e0c2e9f-1fba-4496-b28f-798ea60070f2">

+## Launch and configure the master node to manage the Kubernetes cluster

-## Launch a new EC2 instance or use the Cloud9 instance to configure the master node to manage the Kubernetes cluster
+1. Launch a new EC2 instance or use the Cloud9 instance to